Our vehicles provide all the safety measures necessary to keep our community safe. Take a look at what vehicles we currently have in service for you.

 For information about the latest weather emergencies, the NJOEM works closely with the National Weather Service and the National Hurricane Center regarding storm predictions and forecasts.

-Effective Monday, November 4, 2013, Fire Headquarters will be open Monday through Friday from 8am-4pm.
+Fire Headquarters is open Monday through Friday from 8am-4pm.

 Please plan accordingly for office business.

-Mount Laurel Fire Department is now accepting ONLINE smoke detector applications.
+Mount Laurel Fire Department accepts ONLINE smoke detector applications.
 To fill out a smoke detector certification application ONLINE and schedule an appointment, CLICK HERE.

 Change Your Battery

-With Daylight Saving Time just beginning, don't forget to change your smoke detector battery when you change your clocks.
+Don't forget to change your smoke detector battery when you change your clocks for the beginning and end of Daylight Saving Time.

-Mount Laurel Fire Department is now accepting Visa, MasterCard, Discover and Debit cards for payment of fees and services!
+Mount Laurel Fire Department accepts Visa, MasterCard, Discover and Debit cards for payment of fees and services!

 Great News for Our Residents!